tier4/ota-client/docs/README.md

     IP address of secondary ECU.

 - available_ecu_ids (optional)

-  This field specifies a list of ECU id which indicates the target ECU of the ota update.
+  This field specifies a list of all ECU ids, including directly connected, indirectly connected and itself.
   Only the main ECU should have this information.
-  If this field doesn't exist, ecu_id value is used as this value.
+  If this field is not specified, value of `ecu_id` is used as this value.

   NOTE: The difference between secondaries and available_ecu_ids:

-  `secondaries` field is the information for listing children's ECUs, not for listing grandchildren. `available_ecu_ids` filed is the information for listing all ECUs.
-If the child ecu has its own children, and if that child doesn't respond to the parent's request, the grandchildren's information can't be retrieved by the request.
-That is the reason why available_ecu_ids field is needed.
+  `secondaries` lists the directly connected children ECUs, available_ecu_ids consists of all children ECU ids(including directly connected, indirectly connected and itself).

 ##### The default setting